 2. Platte Plains Trail

-The Platte Plains trail system is a series of loops, leading through forested land, and around 3 inland lakes and a creek.
-Most of the trails are easy in difficulty, with the exception of a few hills on the Lasso Loop.
+The Platte Plains trail system is a series of loops leading through forested land, around 3 inland lakes, and past a creek.
+Most of the trails are easy in difficulty, except for a few hills on the Lasso Loop.

-If you don’t want to head out on a nearly 15-mile day hike, there are several shorter loops.
+There are several shorter loops if you want to avoid heading out on a nearly 15-mile day hike.

-The Bass Lake Loop from the Trail’s End Road trailhead covers about 3.5 miles and has views of Bass and Deer Lakes.
+The Bass Lake Loop from the Trail’s End Road trailhead covers about 3.5 miles and has Bass and Deer Lakes views.

-The Otter Creek Loop from the trailhead on Esch Road travels along Otter Creek and Lake for a 4.6-mile journey.
+The Otter Creek Loop, which begins at the trailhead on Esch Road, travels 4.6 miles along Otter Creek and Lake.

 The Lasso Loop, a little longer at 6.6 miles, has 3 spots for viewing Lake Michigan.
-This section of trail also has some more hill climbs, if you’re looking for a little more of a workout.
+This section of trail also has some more hill climbs, if you’re looking for a workout.

 You may need your maps to navigate these loops, as they do overlap.
-There is some signage, but it can get a little confusing.
+There is some signage, but it can get confusing.

 The only backcountry camping opportunity in Sleeping Bear Dunes, the White Pine Backcountry Campground, can be found along these Platte Plains trails.
-There are only 6 sites here, and you must have obtained a permit ahead of time.
+There are only 6 sites here, and you must have obtained a permit before your hike.

-There are 3 marked trailheads for this system.
-These trails can also be accessed from the Platte River Campground.
+This system has 3 marked trailheads accessed from the Platte River Campground.

-How to get there: To reach the Otter Creek trailhead off of Esch Road, head south on M-22 from the visitor center for 3.9 miles.
+How to get there: To reach the Otter Creek trailhead off Esch Road, head south on M-22 from the visitor center for 3.9 miles.
 Then, turn right onto Esch Road.
 After 1.2 miles, turn left onto Aral Road.
-In just a couple hundred feet, the parking area and trailhead will be found on the left.
+The parking area and trailhead will be found on the left in just a couple hundred feet.

 To access the Platte Plains trails from the Trail’s End trailhead, continue south from the visitor center on M-22 for 6 miles.
 Turn right onto Trails End Road.
 After 0.4 miles, keep left to stay on the same road.
 The trailhead can be found after continuing on for another 0.5 miles.